HimanshuKhatarkar/Multi-Criterial-Decision-Making/README.md

 <a name="ref8">**[8]**</a> G. J. Székely and M. L. Rizzo, “Brownian distance covariance,” *Ann.
 Appl.
 Statist.*, vol. 3, no. 4, pp. 1236–1265, 2009, doi: [10.1214/09-AOAS312](https://doi.org/10.1214/09-AOAS312).

 <a name="ref9">**[9]**</a> H.-S. Shih, H.-J. Shyur, and E. S. Lee, “An extension of TOPSIS for group decision making,” *Math.
 Comput.
 Model.*, vol. 45, no. 7–8, pp. 801–813, 2007, doi: [10.1016/j.mcm.2006.03.023](https://doi.org/10.1016/j.mcm.2006.03.023).

-## License

-Copyright (c) 2020-2022 Dimitrios-Georgios Akestoridis

-This project is licensed under the terms of the MIT License (MIT).